Note: This manual applies to the Recorder Instrument bundled with LWDAQ 9.1.7+.

 The print instruction instructs lwdaq_recorder to print out the messages for us, as shown below.
 Each message gets a separate line.
 On each line is the message index (the 0'th message is the first one in the image), the channel number, the data value, and the timestamp.
 After that comes the hexadecimal representation of the four bytes that make up the message in the block of data we acquired from the data recorder.

 Here we see the print instruction used to print out the first eleven messages.
 If we don't specify the message range, the print instruction will print the contents of all the messages.
 The first message is a clock message.
-It's channel number is zero and its timestamp is 4.
-The timestamp of a clock message gives us the data recorder firmward version, which is in this case 4.
-In the following print command, we see the messages and payload bytes produced by an animal location tracker, A3032A.
-The A3032A produes sixteen payload bytes.
-The first fifteen are power measurements from its fifteen detector coils.
-The last byte is the A3032A firmware version number.
+It's channel number is zero and its timestamp is 5.
+The timestamp of a clock message gives us the data recorder version, which is in this case 5, meaning an A3018 with firmware 5.
+In the following print command, we see the messages and payload bytes produced by an Animal Location Tracker (ALT, A3032C, with firmware 9.
+The ALT produes sixteen payload bytes.
+In clock messages, the timestamp is the ALT version and the last payload byte is the data recorder version.
+Here, the ALT version is 69, meaning A3032C with firmware 9, and the data recorder version is 43, meaning A3037E with firmware 13.
+In all other messages, the payload consists of fifteen power measurements from the ALT detector coils and a reserved byte, which this version of the ALT sets to zero.

 If you want to extract messages from a single channel, and get them in a format that's easy for plotting on the screen, or pasting into a spreadsheet, use the extract instruction.
 Here is an example, obtained from our Recorder_hum.daq data in image Recorder_1.
 We use the ellipsis ("...") to indicate lines we have cut from the console output.